Facilities in Physics and Astronomy

 - more than 30 well-equipped laboratories and clean rooms.

 More detail about a number of our on-campus facilities is accessible at the pages below.
-If you have any questions please contact our Technical Team Manager, Ben Norton.
+If you have any questions please contact one of our technical staff: Adam Joyce or Bianca Sawyer.

 Class 350 Clean Room page for the semiconductor processing and device fabrication facility